sfeakes/AqualinkD/README.md

 * Try an auto-update
 * Update Mongoose
 -->
+# Updates in 2.6.7 (May 23 2025)
+* Fixed bug with iaqualink protocol when no virtual buttons configured.
+* Updated RS timing debug messages.

 # Updates in 2.6.6 (May 23 2025)
 * Fixed some HTTP response codes.
 * Added checks for protocols vs panel revision.